bbyars/mountebank/CONTRIBUTING.md

 You start by writing the docs, with the examples, in the appropriate file in `src/views/docs`.
-Wrap a series of steps in a `testScenario` tag with a `name` attribute to disambiguate it from other scenarios on the same page.
+Wrap a series of steps in a `testScenario` tag with a `name` attribute to disambiguate it from other scenarios on the same page (multiple test scenarios on the same page are run in parallel).
 A step is a request/response pair, where the response is optional, and is wrapped within a `step` tag.
 The request and response must be within a `code` element, and are usually also wrapped in a `pre` block if they are meant to be visible on the page.
 To validate the response, wrap the response `code` block within an `assertResponse` code block.